ustaxcourt/ef-cms/wikiwiki/Consolidated-Cases.md

 **On a petitioner/practitioner dashboard users will see:**
 * Consolidated cases on the open/closed case tabs display a yellow lock double paper icon next to the lead case
-* The lead case has the lowest docket number. the rest of the cases will display indented below the lead case in ascending order.
+* The lead case has the lowest docket number.
+The rest of the cases will display indented below the lead case in ascending order
-* Consolidated cases will display links if the user is a party to that case.
+* Consolidated cases will display links if the user is a party to that case